The Lathe of Heaven: Title

 Other epigraphs from Chuang Tzu appear throughout the novel.
 Le Guin chose the title because she loved the quotation.
 However, it seems that quote is a mis-translation of Chuang Tzu's Chinese text.

+In Nothingness, Being, and Dao: Ontology and Cosmology in the Zhuangzi, Chai describes the concept of 天鈞 as 'heavenly equilibrium'.

 In an interview with Bill Moyers for the 2000 DVD release of the 1980 adaptation, Le Guin clarified the issue: